LCAS/rasberry_coordination/testing/README.md

 ```
 1. Load in a specific configuration file
 2. Generate a TMap's utilising WFC
-3. For each installed route planner:
+3. For each installed route planner: (routing_manager/change_planner data:2)
 4. For each level of compexity:
 5. Launch the map and coordination servers
-6. Set the agent positions to X,Y,Z
+6. Set the agent positions to X,Y,Z     (localisation/disable data:X)
-7. Send move-to-node commands to A,B,C
+7. Send move-to-node commands to A,B,C  (navigation/move_to_node data:A)
 8. Collect statistics
 9. Send results to WeightsAndBiases
 ```